yuhr/use-await/README.md

 ## Detailed Behavior and Usage

 **_Every update of the dependencies causes a re-run of the task!_** This hook automatically invalidates the execution of the stale task.
-When a invalidate occurs, the old task will be handled as if it was aborted (abort process is described in the further paragraphs), but the resulting status remains as `"running"` until the new task run settles.
+When a invalidate occurs, the old task will be treated as if it was aborted (abort process is described in the further paragraphs), but the resulting status remains as `"running"` until the new task run settles.
 Please pay attention to your dependencies — you should avoid unnecessary updates as much as possible in order to prevent the task from wasted runs.
 For this reason, unlike React's `useEffect` hook, the task function is run at only the first time even if `dependencies` parameter was not provided.

 When the `status` property of the result object is `"running"`, you can access to the `abort` property which is a `() => void` to request abort to the scheduler.
 Note that `abort` only works while the status is `"running"`, otherwise it's just a no-op.